389ds/389ds.github.io/docs/389ds/design/integrate-changelog-database-and-backend-database.md

      nsSymmetricKey: key used for encrypt/decrypt (encrypted by server cert)

 This changelog configuration is global, there is no way to enable trimming or encryption for only a specific backend.
-The maxentries value is a sum accross all chnagelogs.
+The maxentries value is a sum accross all changelogs.